 Circuit Training for Outdoor Classes and Boot Camps

 A circuit basically means that you are moving in a circle going from one station to the next You may use the natural environment such as stairs, bleachers, park bench, playground equipment, a wall, basketball court and more.
 You can also include a few props of your own.
 You can create various stations using color cones as markers for the start of a station.
-In one station they may jump rope for thirty rotations, then move to another station to do thirty squats, the another for 30 dips, next 30 crunches and so on.
+In one station they may jump rope for thirty rotations, then move to another station to do thirty squats, then the other for 30 dips, the next 30 crunches and so on.
 The circuits can be set up as all cardio stations.
-You can do all upper body, all lower body, all core or alternate between upper, lower, core cardio – or any other safe combination.…you will see the various options within your training.
+You can do all upper body, all lower body, all core, or alternate between upper, lower, core cardio – or any other safe combination.…you will see the various options within your training.

 When having a group do a circuit, its best to progress them by time rather than by reps.
 That allows for everyone to move at the same time versus being self paced which can lead to bottle-necking at a station that has limited equipment or space.
 In week one each station may be 30 seconds.
 As weeks progress, progress up to 60 seconds.

 A common error trainers make in designing their circuit is to tell their campers what they are going to do at each station before getting started.
 This is wasted time.
 They won’t remember past the first station what you told them to do.
 Also, they have been doing NOTHING just standing there listening to you while you are explaining everything.
 They should NEVER be just standing there doing NOTHING.
 Instead, get them going through the first element, and tell them as they go as to what is next.
 Having each station labeled with an index card or dry erase board is helpful.
 Have them start with a station they know –such as push ups.
 Then tell them to watch the person on their right (the direction you will be rotating) so they will know what they will be doing next.